leleliu008/ppkg/README.md

         ppkg is-available curl eq 7.50.0
         ppkg is-available curl ne 7.50.0

-*   is the given package installed ?
+*   check if the given package is installed

         ppkg is-installed curl

-*   is the given package outdated ?
+*   check if the given package is outdated

         ppkg is-outdated curl

-*   list files of the given installed package in a tree-like format.
+*   list the installed files of the given package in tree-like format

         ppkg tree curl
+        ppkg tree curl -a
-        ppkg tree curl -L 3
+        ppkg tree curl -a -L 3

-*   download formula resources of the given package to the cache
+*   download resources of the given package to the local cache

         ppkg fetch curl